Get in touch

 When parents share Kina points with their teachers, is it taxable?

 For example, United MileagePlus allows members to transfer or pool miles to family or friends.
-Those transfers are not taxable, either to the sender or the recipient, because airline miles are promotional credits, not cash or property.
+Those transfers are not taxable, either to the sender or the recipient, because airline miles are not cash or property.

 FAQ